AviadHayumi/MySummaries/golang.md

 Closure

-Clousre = Function + its environment
+Closure = Function + its environment

  when you pass function as argument you actually pass his environment also.